 July 1, 2025, 3:55 pm | Read time: 2 minutes

 Android 16 introduces a new feature designed to warn users about potential espionage attempts via the mobile network.
-Central to this is an option that alerts users when a device connects to a suspicious network.
-The prerequisite is support for the hardware layer “IRadio 3.0.”
+At the core is an option that alerts users when a device connects to a suspicious network.
+This requires support for the hardware layer “IRadio 3.0.”

 Warning Against IMSI Catchers Through New System Feature